 - Unwanted competition – Ads from your competitors could appear on your videos, and the “Recommended Videos” list that comes up at the end can draw customers away from your content.

 Overall, YouTube may not be the most professional option for businesses, but it’s a terrific free platform.

 Hosting videos on YouTube is 100% free, with no hidden costs.

-Vimeo is another free hosting option with more of a narrow audience.
+Vimeo is another free hosting option, and YouTube alternative, with more of a narrow audience.
 The platform is geared more towards professional videography than everyday content.
-With that said, you can upload any video you want to embed on your site, though it may not perform as well on Vimeo itself.
+You can upload any video you want to embed on your site, though it may not perform as well on Vimeo itself.

 Here are some reasons to try Vimeo: